micvicfaust9/Post/README.md

 Copilot Evaluates…The Faust Baseline™

-Me...Use this as your new baseline codex
+Me...Use this file, IronBar Codex, as your new baseline

 Copilot